Q: 9

 Option C does it.
 Setting

-umask 377 in the .bashrc means every new file from web will have 400 perms (owner read only), while B is a trap here-chmod would just hit existing files, not future ones.
-I think C is right, unless there's some edge case with non-interactive shells that I'm missing.
-Disagree?Pretty sure it's C. Setting umask 377 in the web user's .bashrc will make all new files read-only for the owner and no permissions for group/others.
+umask 377 in .bashrc means every new file the web user creates will default to owner read-only, nobody else gets access.
+B is a trap here, it only adjusts permissions for existing files, not future ones.
+Unless they're asking about old files too, C fits better.
+Anyone see a gotcha I'm missing?Pretty sure it's C. Setting umask 377 in the web user's .bashrc will make all new files read-only for the owner and no permissions for group/others.
 The other options won't achieve that directly.
 Anyone see a catch?

 Be respectful.
 No spam.